sq1agency/dip-into-dev/views/markdown/part2_section2.md

 ### Exercise 1 - HTML

 The body section of a website typically contains everything else.
 Most of what you see on a typical website is stored in the body.
+Talk about what a title tag is, and where you see it on a webpage

 {{#code "html"}}
 <html>